0riv3r/fedml-flwr/README.md

 # fedml-flwr-sagemaker
-federated learning using the flower fedml framework on aws sagemaker
+ federated learning on aws sagemaker using flower fedml framework